 Please note, canned foods typically last 1-2 years.
-Now, remember, tomato and oranges last only 18 months because of their high acid content.
-Please discard any cans than have a dent or are bulging.
+Now, remember tomato products last only about 18 months because of their high acid content.
+Please discard any cans that have a dent or are bulging.
 My motto is “when in doubt throw it out.”

 Please be careful where you store your canned items.
-Please do not store them in a hot garage, on the floor, or in a room that with too much heat or too cold.
+Please do not store them in a hot garage, on the floor, or in a room that tends to get too much heat or too cold.
 Under a sink is not good because of the moisture that may accumulate there.

 You know the drill, you walk into the store and you want a mattress when the time has come to replace the one you have.
 You walk into the mattress area and you want to lay on the mattresses to make sure they are comfortable, right?

 I get the giggles just thinking about laying on a mattress in front of dozens of people and the salesperson.
 And I don’t have my pillow with me, but we have to lay on it in order to see if the darn thing is comfortable.